Stars vs. Kraken Prediction & Picks - NHL Playoffs Second Round Game 6

 - Seattle has earned 44 points (20-8-4) in its 32 games decided by one goal.

-- When Seattle has scored two goals this season, they've earned six points (2-12-2 record).
+- Seattle has earned six points (2-12-2 record) this season when scoring a pair of goals .

 - The Kraken have earned 104 points in their 62 games with at least three goals scored.

-- This season, Seattle has capitalized on a single power-play goal in 32 games has a record of 21-8-3 in those matchups.
+- This season, Seattle has capitalized on a lone power-play goal in 32 games and registered 45 points with a record of 21-8-3.

 |Stars Rank